theimowski/master-thesis/docs/section-fp-application.md

 APPLICATION OF FUNCTIONAL PROGRAMMING
 ======================================

-For many, functional programming is associated with academic environment only.
+Many associate functional programming with academic environment only.
 People tend to think of functional programming as an experimental area which is not used in practice in software industry.
-This might be because functional programming relies on mathematical foundations.
+This might be because functional programming relies on mathematical foundations, thus is surely more popular among scholars.
 Despite the fact that functional paradigm has indeed academic background, it is being widely adopted in business cases.
 This observation turns out to be specially true at the time of writing, as more and more companies show interest in using functional programming.
-This section first goes through the most popular functional languages, describing how they got created and what are their main premises.
+This section goes through the most popular functional languages, describing how they got created and what are their main premises.
-Next, areas are enumerated where the paradigm really shines, leaving other approaches behind.
-Finally, real-world applications that achieved success in the industry are pointed out together with substantiation of why functional programming proved helpful.
+Real-world applications that achieved success in the industry are pointed out together with substantiation of why functional programming proved helpful.
+The success stories presented in this section are largely cited from a number of websites.
+After that, three areas where the paradigm really shines and leaves other approaches behind, are enlisted.

 Popular languages
 -----------------

 Six functional programming languages which seem to be the most popular nowadays in software industry, are briefly described.
+This list is equivalent to the one present at Functional Works website {{{functionalworks}}}, which contains languages that the biggest (at the time of this writing) functional programming recruitment agency around the globe is seeking employees for.
-Description for each language sticks to the following order:
+Description for each language sticks to the following structure:

 * **short history** is first presented, when a particular language was built and under what circumstances,
 * **most important features** and properties of the language are described next, including static typing and purity,
 * **names of companies** are finally enlisted that use the language in production or for their internal tools.

-The oldest functional languages like LISP or Scheme are deliberately not included in the list, as they are not really widely used in business applications.
+The oldest functional languages like Miranda, LISP or Scheme are deliberately not included in the list, as they are not really widely used in business applications.
 It is however important to remember that those languages became inspiration for more modern functional languages that found their way to the list.

 ### Haskell